harrisnisar/harrisnisar.github.io/index.md

 #### Tool Explorer and Surgical Incision:

+The demo below showcases the various tools imported into VR.
+I have also included correct handholds so users can learn how the tools are supposed to be held.
+The scalpel can also be ussed to create an incision along the dog's abdomen.

 <iframe style="width:100%;height:300px" src="https://www.youtube.com/embed/zMFY5ra44Ds" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Anatomy Viewer:

+The demo below showcases the anatomy viewer I helped develop.
+The dog can be viewed at from any angle.
+Different crucial pieces of anatomy can be highlighted.
+Educators can save critical views to use as a teaching tool.

 <iframe style="width:100%;height:300px" src="https://www.youtube.com/embed/rElz6Wt7tzI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>